Low Range Drink Driving

 Do I need to attend court if I receive an Infringement Notice?

-The person will not be required to attend court, unless they make a court election or wish to appeal the immediate notice of suspension or the RMS notice of suspension.
+The person will not be required to attend court, unless they make a court election or wish to appeal the immediate notice of suspension or the Transport for NSW notice of suspension.
 Such appeals are to be filed at a Local Court Registry accompanied by a filing fee, relevant legal forms and associated paperwork.

 Will I get a criminal record if I receive a Court Attendance Notice for a low range PCA charge?